mharen/mharen.github.io/_posts/2011/2011-02-22-kids-castle.md

 So that’s what we were coming from when we went to the Natatorium in Cuyahoga Falls.
 The “Nat” is a massive structure with fantastic facilities.
 Beyond its friendly staff, fancy equipment and ginormous pool, it has one killer feature that we haven’t seen anywhere else: an amazing child care center.

-What follows is my letter to their child care center, the “[Kids’ Castle](http://cfo.cityofcf.com/web/parks-and-recreation/natatorium/kids-castle)”.  <hr />
+What follows is my letter to their child care center, the “[Kids’ Castle](http://cfo.cityofcf.com/web/parks-and-recreation/natatorium/kids-castle)”.
+***

 The Natatorium Health and Fitness Center